MasterSaha/Mine-Surroundings-Analyzer/README.md

 DEPARTMENT OF INFORMATION TECHNOLOGY
 S.B.
 JAIN INSTITUTE OF TECHNOLOGY, MANAGEMENT & RESEARCH, NAGPUR.

-Key Words— Internet of Thing, Mine Surroundings Analyzer, Z-Score
+Key Words— Internet of Things, Mine Surroundings Analyzer, Z-Score

 # PROJECT BACKGROUND
    Underground mining operations proves to be an adventure as far because the safety